Attention: Here be dragons

 After configuring particle nodes accordingly, specific layers can be unchecked to prevent certain particles from being affected by attractors.
 For example, this can be used if you're using an attractor as part of a spell effect but don't want the attractor to affect unrelated weather particles at the same position.

 Particle attraction can also be disabled on a per-process material basis by setting ParticleProcessMaterial.attractor_interaction_enabled on the GPUParticles3D node.

 Adjusts how directional the attractor is.
 At

 0.0, the attractor is not directional at all: it will attract particles towards its center.
 At

 1.0, the attractor is fully directional: particles will always be pushed towards local -Z (or +Z if strength is negative).

 0.0, the direction in which particles are pushed can be changed by rotating the GPUParticlesAttractor3D node.

 float strength =

-If strength is negative, particles will be pushed in the reverse direction.
+Adjusts the strength of the attractor.
+If strength is negative, particles will be pushed in the opposite direction.
 Particles will be pushed away from the attractor's origin if directionality is

 0.0, or towards local +Z if directionality is greater than